sudo-justinwilson/localstack-kinesis-terraform/README.md

 + $ `terraform plan`  		# this command ensures that the syntax is okay
 + $ `terraform apply`		# this command may need to be run several times to ensure all resources are created correctly
 6) On completion, point your browser at http://localhost:8080 to view the localstack resources that have been created.

+## To destroy environment
+1) When we want to tear down the environment, run the follwoing command from the root directory of the repo:
++ `terraform destroy`